flatscrew/rasterflow-docs/content/2.operations/artistic/cartoon.md

 ---
 title: Cartoon
 description: "Simulates a cartoon, its result is similar to a black felt pen drawing subsequently shaded with color.
-This is achieved by enhancing edges and darkening areas that are already distinctly darker than their neighborhood"
+This is achieved by enhancing edges and darkening areas that are already distinctly darker than their neighborhood."
 links:
   - label: "gegl:cartoon"
     to: "https://gegl.org/operations/gegl-cartoon"